Abhi568/movieWebsite/README.md

 # movieWebsite
 New Movie Released Tracker:

-It is a fully responsive website that keeps track of newly released movies. ( Using Reactjs, Bootstrap) Link : https://abhi568.github.io/movieWebsite/
+It is a fully responsive website that keeps track of newly released movies. ( Using CSS, HTML, Javascript, Reactjs, Bootstrap)
+Link : https://abhi568.github.io/movieWebsite/